A House in the Sky

 Author & Illustrator Bios:Steve Jenkins, author

 Steve Jenkins, recipient of a Caldecott Honor, has written or co-written more than thirty books about the natural world for young readers, inlcuding Down, Down, Down: A Journey to the Bottom of the Sea and What Do You Do With a Tail Like This?
 (Houghton Mifflin Harcourt).
-Read more about Steve here.
+Read more about Steve here, and listen to our podcast interview with Steve here.

 Robbin Gourley, illustrator